dgwarlug47/notes2/content/blog/Arts/Performing arts/Music/Favourites/gold.md

 ---
-title: Favourites
+title: Gold Playlist
 order: 3
-description: Gold spotify playlist
+description:  A collection of my favouriite songs that I discovered for the first time since 2016
 types: Music
 publishDate: 2025-04-04
 highlights: true